Arbind-sah/Arbind-sah/README.md

 - 👋 Hi, I’m @Arbind-kumar-sah
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in AI and ML.
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning Python with AI, ML and Deep Learning.
-- 💞️ I’m looking to collaborate on Front-End in an reputed organization.
-- 📫 How to reach me through my social media like facebook, email, LinkedIn and more.
+- 🏫 I want to coooerate with other AI/ML engineers to share knowledge and experience.
-- 😄 Pronouns: me
+-
-- ⚡ Fun fact: I like cracking jokes with my friends and sharing memes.

 <!---
 Arbind-sah/Arbind-sah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.